fadeyev/intellijcoder/README.md

 Installation
 -------------------------
 * Automatically: just like any other IntelliJ IDEA plugin:
-    * Windows: `File -> Settings -> Plugins -> Browse repositories... -> IntelliJCoder -> Download and install`.
+    * Windows: `File -> Settings -> Plugins -> Browse repositories... -> IntelliJCoder -> Download and install`
-    * Mac OS: `IntelliJ IDEA -> Preferences -> Plugins -> Browse repositories... -> IntelliJCoder -> Download and install`.
+    * Mac OS: `IntelliJ IDEA -> Preferences -> Plugins -> Browse repositories... -> IntelliJCoder -> Download and install`
 * Manually: download the latest jar file: https://code.google.com/p/intellijcoder/downloads/list and place it in the plugins directory:
-    * Windows: `<user.home>/.IdeaXXXX/config/plugins/`.
+    * Windows: `<user.home>/.IdeaXXXX/config/plugins/`
-    * Mac OS: `<user.home>/Library/Application Support/IdeaXXXX/`.
+    * Mac OS: `<user.home>/Library/Application Support/IdeaXXXX/`

 Usage
 -------------------------
 * Create new or open existing project in IntelliJ IDEA
 * Press TopCoder button ![TopCoder icon](https://raw.github.com/fadeyev/intellijcoder/master/intellijcoder-idea/src/intellijcoder/idea/topcoder-icon.gif) on the main toolbar to launch Arena applet
 (please note, that the main toolbar is hidden by default, Click `View -> Toolbar` to enable it)
-* Login to Arena, then select a contest and open a problem.
+* Login to Arena, then select a contest and open a problem
-* IntelliJCoder will automatically create a new module with a solution stub and a test class and run tests.
+* IntelliJCoder will automatically create a new module with a solution stub and a test class and run tests
-* After you finished editing your code, use Compile and Sumbit buttons in Arena to submit your code to TopCoder servers.
+* After you finished editing your code, use Compile and Sumbit buttons in Arena to submit your code to TopCoder servers
 * Thanks to the contributors you can now setup your favorite imports and method templates in Settings:
-    * Windows: `File -> Settings -> IntelliJCoder`.
+    * Windows: `File -> Settings -> IntelliJCoder`
-    * Mac OS: `IntelliJ IDEA -> Preferences -> IntelliJCoder`.
+    * Mac OS: `IntelliJ IDEA -> Preferences -> IntelliJCoder`

 Screenshot
 -------------------------